Lighting Notes, including

 ** Relay supplying power to rear fog light may be the simpler three terminal type, where coil power is routed through to power the load when coil is energized.

-1. Power auxiliary lighting with Battery power, not IGN
+1. Power auxiliary lighting with Battery power,

 2. Use relays to control high power.